What is Checklist

 What Is a Checklist?

-There are several definitions around the web.
+Checklists are defined in several ways around the web.
 Let's investigate some.

 From the Dictionary.com [1]: